Movie Review: 'Maggie', a Zombie Movie

 “Maggie” is a 2015 zombie movie that stars Arnold Schwarzenegger along with a small cast of engaging characters.
-"Maggie" is a low budget high quality zombie movie that focuses on the emotional toll the zombie apocalypse causes for the dying and those left behind.
+"Maggie" is a low budget but high quality zombie movie that focuses on the emotional toll the zombie apocalypse causes for the dying and those left behind.
 What are the points for and against this zombie movie?

 Maggie is set in a world where the zombie virus infects people slowly, necrotizing limbs while eroding their intelligence and self-control.
 But unlike the world of "28 Days Later", the infected can live days or weeks before they might attack family and strangers alike.